 The lightweight construction of the set will assist junior golfers by adding to their swing speed.
 In addition to being lightweight, the clubs are extremely durable and forgiving.
 This is a great combination for someone growing their experience of golf.

-Although lightweight, there is sufficient weight in the irons to provide a solid feel but not too heavy for average strength teenagers to struggle with.
+Although lightweight, the irons have sufficient weight to provide a solid feel but are not too heavy for average-strength teenagers to struggle with.

 7. TaylorMade P790 Irons